 Once the legal framework is in place, compliance shifts to how the AI system actually handles sensitive data.
 The best systems are built with privacy as a default setting, not an afterthought.

-The safest way to use health data with AI is to strip it of all personal identifiers first.
-This process is called de-identification.
-Under HIPAA, properly de identified health information is no longer considered PHI, meaning the law’s restrictions on its use and disclosure no longer apply.
+The safest way to use health data with AI is to strip it of all personal identifiers first, a process called de-identification.
+Under HIPAA, properly de identified health information is no longer considered PHI.

 Two core principles should guide your data strategy for a hipaa compliant ai system: